top of page

 10. The League of Nations' Place in the History of International Institutions and Bureaucracy

 It is commonly known that the League of Nations was established quite after the First World War, based on Woodrow Wilson’s famous 14 points.
-(1) However, the idea of creating such an organization has a longer history, which is closely attached to the pacifist movement.
+(1) However, the idea of creating such an organization has a long history, which is closely attached to the pacifist movement.

 Before the outbreak of the First World War, the program of the Second International (1889–1916) also included the issue of maintaining peace - congresses were held (Stuttgart 1907, Copenhagen 1910, Basel 1982), at which the Social Democratic parties undertook a program to condemn militarism and war.
 (3)